yangping4271/Captioner_Translate/README.md

 - `filename_en.srt` → `filename_zh.srt` → `filename.ass`
 - Files with existing `.ass` output are automatically skipped

-### Usage Workflow

-1. Install the tool globally using `uv tool install .`
-2. Navigate to any directory containing your subtitle files
-3. Run `translate`
-4. The tool will automatically find and process all `.srt` files
-5. Bilingual `.ass` files will be generated in the same directory

 ## 🔧 Command Reference

 ### Main Command